 Note that there are some sectors that are not affected by these changes detailed above, such as construction and health professions.

-Restrictions on spousal open work permit applications
+7. Restrictions on spousal open work permit (SOWP) applications for students

 Since April 30, 2024, only spouses of students studying in a master’s or doctoral degree program have been eligible for a spousal open work permit (SOWP).
 As of September 18, 2024, this has been restricted further.

-Visitors to Canada can no longer apply for work permits onshore
+8. Visitors to Canada can no longer apply for work permits onshore

 As of the end of August 2024, it is no longer possible for visitors (tourists) to Canada to apply for a work permit directly on Canadian territory.
+This does not apply to IEC applications, which have always been considered as offshore applications (even though you can apply while residing in Canada, you have to activate the permit by entering at an international border).

 If you have any questions about the changes announced, drop them in the comments below and we will try to help.